Avista-Digital-Innovation/avista-digital-exchange-sdk/README.md

 **Parameters**

 ```
-Time :  str, required
+time :  str, required
     The timestamp for the record.
-TimeUnit :  str, required
+timeUnit :  str, required
     The unit of the Time timestamp.
 Valid values: "MILLISECONDS", "SECONDS", "MICROSECONDS", "NANOSECONDS"
-MeasureName :  str, required
+measureName :  str, required
     The name of the measure.
-MeasureValueType :  str, required
+measureValueType :  str, required
     The type of the measure.
 Valid values: "DOUBLE", "BIGINT", "VARCHAR", "BOOLEAN", "TIMESTAMP", "MULTI".
-"MULTI" is used to include an array of MeasureValues for the single time point.
-If type is "MULTI" include an array of MeasureValues for the MeasureValues parameter.
-Otherwise, pass a single value for MeasureValue.
+"MULTI" is used to include an array of measureValues for the single time point.
+If type is "MULTI" include an array of measureValues for the measureValues parameter.
+Otherwise, pass a single value for measureValue.
-MeasureValue :  str, optional
+measureValue :  str, optional
     The measure value as a string.
-MeasureValues : [TimeSeriesMeasureValue], optional
+measureValues : [TimeSeriesMeasureValue], optional
-    An array of MeasureValues.
+    An array of measureValues.
-Dimensions : [TimeSeriesDimension], optional
+dimensions : [TimeSeriesDimension], optional
     The dimensions, or metadata, of the record.
 Include a Dimension with name "name" and a value of the asset's name so it can be viewed on the Avista Digital Exchange web platform.
-Version : int, optional
+version : int, optional
     The version of the record.
-Record data can be updated by publishing it again with an incremented Version number.
+Record data can be updated by publishing it again with an incremented version number.
 Defaults to 1.
 ```

 **Return Type**